-- We understand that the children may need additional support transitioning into school, we would like to stagger the entry of children in small groups, so that we can give full attention to the integration of small groups of children.
+- We understand that the children may need additional support transitioning back into school, we would like to stagger the reentry of children in small groups, so that we can give full attention to the reintegration of small groups of children.
 The separation from parents is likely to be emotional for children, and we want to have the ability to attend to small groups of incoming children, to support their needs effectively.

 - In addition, and if possible, we’d like to make each child’s first days at school shorter days, to give him/her the chance to readjust to being away from parents and to get acclimated to the new ways that we’ll be running the program while physically distancing and infection control are needed.